-(d) a power to dispose of land under Division (1) of Part V of the Land Act 1933 7 notwithstanding the land has not been declared open for selection under that Part.
+(d) a power to dispose of land under Division (1) of Part V of the Land Act 1933 notwithstanding the land has not been declared open for selection under that Part.

+[Clause 4 inserted by No. 69 of 1981 s.
+29; amended by No. 126 of 1987 s.
+124.]

 5. Continuation of mining tenements held by virtue of miners’ rights

 A person holding a mining tenement immediately before the commencing date by virtue of the provisions of the repealed Act relating to miners’ rights as then in force may continue to hold the mining tenement under and subject to this Schedule notwithstanding the repeal of those provisions.

+[Clause 5 inserted by No. 69 of 1981 s.
+29.]

 6. Temporary continuation of certain machinery areas, tailings areas, quarrying areas and water rights

 (1) Every machinery area, tailings area, quarrying area or water right granted under the repealed Act and in force immediately before the commencing date shall remain in force, subject to that Act and as though that Act had not been repealed, for a period of 3 years after that date and shall then expire or shall expire on a date on which it would have expired under the repealed Act, whichever happens first.